Banner Image

 If you are a first-time buyer this year and thinking about purchasing your first home, you might want to read up on the most affordable cities for first time buyers and check out our Fact Sheet on Buying A House to familiarise yourself with the process and be in a position to act quickly.

-For more specific advice on purchasing your first home, please contact John Spittle on 01606 48777.
+For more specific advice on purchasing your first home, please contact either myself or Julie Brown on 01606 48777.